 Most people enjoy the aroma of a fresh-cut evergreen tree in their home to decorate for Christmas.
 We find the perfect spot, bring out the ornaments and the fun begins; never paying any mind to the critters that may crawl out of that well-lighted, beautiful tree in the corner.

 Two of the most common creepy crawlers found are aphids and spiders.
 During the late summer and fall, the adults lay their eggs on the stems and foliage of these wonderful trees.
 In nature, these eggs lay dormant during the winter to hatch in the warmth of spring.
 It shouldn’t be any surprise that when the tree is brought into the warmth of the house, these eggs may hatch.

-Did you know that insects are sometimes used for Christmas decorations?
+On a lighter note, did you know that insects are often used for Christmas decorations?
 It’s true.
-The ladybug, butterfly and honey bee have been used since the Middle Ages.
+The ladybug, butterfly, and honey bee have been used since the Middle Ages.
 And more recently, the dragonfly has been showing up on some trees.

 The butterfly is a Christian symbol for redemption.
-The ugly caterpillar goes through a metamorphous to change into a beautiful butterfly.
-It symbolizes the transformation of the human soul.
+The caterpillar goes through a metamorphosis to change into a beautiful butterfly.
+It symbolizes the resurrection of Christ and, to some, the transformation of the human soul.

 Now you know why these insects are used for decorating the Christmas tree.
 It’s all related to why we celebrate Christmas in the first place.
 Put a couple of ladybug ornaments on your tree.
 Maybe they’ll eat the aphids and spiders!